Ida Bay Railway… one of the Great Rail Experiences in Tasmania

 For more information, visit or follow the…

-Carol and Kevin Haberle were guests on behalf of Think Tasmania and stayed overnight in the region at
+Carol and Kevin Haberle rode Ida Bay Railway as guests, on behalf of Think Tasmania.
+They stayed overnight in southern Tasmania at Woodbridge Hill Hideaway.

 All photos strictly ©Carol Haberle, H&H Photography.
 You can follow Carol on Facebook at Haberle Photo Cards.
 Carol writes feature articles for this website about all things Tasmanian.
 If you’d like Carol to visit you, please contact Think Tasmania.